 MENOMINEE INDIAN TRIBE OF WISCONSIN v.
 UNITED STATES (NO 14-510) - On June 30, 2015, the Court granted review of a decision by the U.S. Court of Appeals for the District of Colombia which held that the Tribe did not establish the necessary grounds for obtaining equitable tolling of the statute of limitations for filing claims against the Indian Health Service for unpaid contract support costs.
 The Tribe maintains that this decision is in direct conflict with the Federal Circuit's 2012 decision in Arctic Slope Native Ass'n Ltd. v.
 Sebelius (ANSA).
-On May 26, 2015, the United States filed its response recommending that the Court grant cert to address "the uncertainty created by the Federal Circuit's erroneous decision in ASNA-and the increasing volume of untimely claims inspired by it-[which] have confounded the government's attempts to achieve orderly resolution of the ongoing litigation over tribal contract support costs."
+On May 26, 2015, the United States filed its response recommending that the Court grant cert to address "the uncertainty created by the Federal Circuit's erroneous decision in ASNA-and the increasing volume of untimely claims inspired by it-[which] have con-founded the government's attempts to achieve orderly resolution of the ongoing litigation over tribal contract support costs."
 The United States stated: "Although the D.C.
 Circuit correctly rejected the Tribe's arguments here, the resulting division of authority has exacerbated the uncertainty that the government and tribal contractors face.
 This Court's review is warranted to resolve that conflict, as well as to ensure that the proper equitable tolling framework is applied to CDA claims generally."

 In its order, the Court limited its review to the following question: "Whether the D. C. Circuit misapplied this Court's Holland decision when it ruled that the Tribe was not entitled to equitable tolling of the statute of limitations for filing of Indian Self-Determination Act claims under the Contract Disputes Act?"
-Copies of the cert petition and brief in opposition are available on the Project webpage (http://sct.narf.org/caseindexes/menominee_v_us.html).
-The Project is working with the attorneys for the Tribe to develop and coordinate an amicus brief strategy in support of the Tribe.
-At this time the Tribe and the U.S. are discussing a possible extension of time for the filing of briefs in this matter.
+Copies of the cert petition and brief in opposition are available on the Project webpage (http://sct.narf.org/caseindexes/menominee\v\us.html).
+The Project is working with the attorneys for the Tribe in preparing the case on the merits, and NARF is preparing an amicus brief on behalf of NCAI focused on the need for the courts to consider the historic and distinct relationship between the United States and tribes as a factor within its equitable tolling analysis in the context of contract support cost claims brought under the Indian Self-Determination Act.
+The Tribe is set to file its opening brief on September 2, 2015, and the United States' response is due on October 21, 2015.
+Oral argument will likely take place during the December 2015 sitting.